 More detailed estimates of redundancies (by region, industry, age and re-employment rates) are available not seasonally adjusted and for calendar quarters.
 Redundancies estimates are not available at local area level.
 Estimates of redundancy levels and rates for the UK are available from 1995, but more detailed estimates are not available prior to 1997.

 The Claimant Count includes people who claim Jobseeker’s Allowance but who do not receive payment.
-For example some claimants will have had their benefits stopped for a limited period of time by Jobcentre Plus; this is known as “sanctioning”.
+For example some claimants will have had their benefits stopped for a limited period of time by Jobcentre Plus.
 Some people claim Jobseeker’s Allowance in order to receive National Insurance Credits.

-As well as numbers of people claiming benefits, estimates are also available for Claimant Count rates and proportions.
-Claimant Count rates for the UK and at Government Office Region (GOR) level are calculated as the Claimant Count level divided by the sum of the Claimant Count plus the total number of jobs.
-Claimant Count proportions are available at local area level.
-These are calculated as the number of claimants resident in an area as a percentage of the working-age population of that area.
+As well as numbers of people claiming benefits, estimates are also available for Claimant Count rates.
+Claimant Count rates for the UK as a whole, and for the regions and countries of the UK, are calculated as the Claimant Count level divided by the sum of the Claimant Count plus the total number of jobs.

 People who qualify for JSA through their National Insurance contributions are eligible for a personal allowance for a maximum of six months.
 This is contribution-based JSA.
 People who do not qualify for contribution-based JSA can claim a means-tested allowance.
-This is income-based JSA.
+This is income-based JSA which is being gradually replaced by Universal Credit.
 Those claiming JSA enter into a Jobseeker’s agreement.
 This sets out the action they will take to find work and to improve their prospects of finding employment.

-Claimant Count rates for the UK and for Government Office Regions (GORs) are calculated as the number of claimants who are resident in each area as a percentage of workforce jobs plus the claimant count.
+Claimant Count rates for the UK as a whole, and for the regions and countries of the UK, are calculated as the number of claimants who are resident in each area as a percentage of workforce jobs plus the claimant count.
 Workforce jobs are the sum of:

 HM Armed Forces